stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 15 - Common Sense Reasoning.md

 ## Actions And Resultant Actions

 Thematic role frames are not limited to chaining results to state-change frames but also results to another thematic role frame (action result to another action).
 This is useful for sentences which contain more than one action (e.g., _Maria told Ben to throw the ball_).

+## Section Quizzes

+### Primitive Actions Quiz

+_Write the primitive action that subsumes the verbs in the following sentences (given)_.

+1. Ran
+2. Pushed
+3. Took
+4. Ate